What are Paper Wasps?

 Paper Wasp Removal

-If you suspect you have a paper wasp infestation or find a wasp nest on your property, contact PMi to find out about wasp treatment.
-Do not attempt paper wasp nest removal on your own, as there is a high probability the paper wasps will protect their home by stinging you.
+If you suspect you have a wasp infestation or find a wasp nest on your property, contact PMi to find out about wasp treatment.
+Do not attempt wasp nest removal on your own, as there is a high probability the paper wasps will protect their home by stinging you.

 Paper Wasp Sting

-Paper wasp stings can be very painful and can cause the same risk of allergic reaction as other insect stings.
+Wasp stings can be very painful and can cause the same risk of allergic reaction as other insect stings.
 The location of the sting will become red and swollen.
-If you get stung by a paper wasp, immediately clean the area with soap and cold water.
+If you get stung by a wasp, immediately clean the area with soap and cold water.
 If the sting is on an extremity, consider elevating the limb.
 Over the counter nonsteroidal anti-inflammatory drugs (NSAIDs) can help reduce pain, while an antihistamine and hydrocortisone ointment can help calm the local reaction.
 If the pain worsens, contact your healthcare provider.